Common coquí: Morphology and lifespan

-Habitat
+Evolutionary morphology

+A study by Lawrence and Stewart aimed to explore the spatial and temporal variation in color pattern morphology in the Coqui frog population in northeastern Puerto Rico.
+The researchers recorded pattern morphs for 9,950 frogs captured at nine locations over a 25-year period.
+The data revealed 21 distinct pattern morphs, including stripes, bars, and spots.
+Significant differences in morph frequencies were observed among locations, with longitudinal stripes more common in grassland, and spot and bar morphs more common in forests.
+The analysis also showed temporal shifts in morph frequencies immediately following Hurricane Hugo in 1989, indicating that the pattern polymorphism is influenced by major habitat disturbances.
+The researchers suggested that the polymorphism is maintained, at least in part, by local habitat matching driven by selection pressure from visual predators.

+The coquí is preyed upon by various vertebrate and invertebrate predators.
+The study explored the evolutionary adaptations in color and pattern variations that reduce the risk of predation.
+The concept of camouflage, cryptic coloration, and disruptive patterns were discussed in the context of predator-prey interactions.
+The researchers hypothesized that the pattern polymorphism observed in Coqui frogs is a result of selective pressures from visual predators, primarily birds, which develop search tactics and perceive the color patterns of their amphibian prey.
+The paper also discussed the potential factors influencing pattern polymorphisms, including apostatic selection and local habitat matching.
+The authors suggested that these factors, along with the likely heritability of pattern morphs, contribute to the maintenance of multiple patterns in the Coqui population.

+Native and invasive habitats

-Native Disruption
+Native distribution

 Common coquís are native to the islands of Puerto Rico, Vieques and Culebra, where they are widespread and abundant; the only notable exception occurs in Puerto Rican dry forests, where the species is rarer.
 The common coquí is the most abundant frog in Puerto Rico, with densities estimated at 20,000 individuals/ha.
 Densities fluctuate depending on the season and habitat.
 Generally, densities are higher during the latter half of the wet season and decrease during the dry season.
 The species is considered a habitat generalist, occurring in a wide range of habitats, including mesic broadleaf forests, mountains, and urban areas, found in bromeliads, tree holes, and under trunks, rocks or trash.
 Since the species does not require bodies of water to reproduce, they can be found on most altitudes, provided sufficient moisture is available.
 In Puerto Rico, they are found from sea level to a maximum of 1200 m.
 Adults generally tend to be found at higher altitudes than juveniles.

 The common coquís are often found in cohabitation with humans.
 Because of their unrestricted habitat use, E. coquí can commonly be found in homes and parks.
 E. coquí are found in natural habitats including the human mountain forest at elevations less than 1,200 meters and in the dry forest.
 They are found specifically within the under story of forests at all elevations up to the canopy.